The Rousseau case continues to haunt Air Canada

 Then the commander gave his speech in English, to which he replied that he had no time to learn French and that he had been able to live in the language of Shakespeare for 14 years in Montreal,” and it was an honor for the city.

-The commissioner asserts that “many of the complainants said that the CEO’s comments were disdain, disrespectful, insulting, hurtful, unjustified, and shameful, and that they lacked sensitivity to the French language.”
+The commissioner noted that “many of the complainants said that the CEO’s remarks were disdain, disrespectful, insulting, hurtful, unjustified, and shameful, and that they lack sensitivity towards the French language.”

 CCMM was aware